This post may contain Affiliate Links. Please see my Disclaimer for more details.

-Speaking of sweets I love my recipe for Strawberry Creme Brûlée, it’s a crowd pleaser!
+I love this recipe for Strawberry Creme Brûlée, it's a crowd pleaser!
 Rich, creamy with a nice bite from the caramelized sugar makes this soul satisfying.

 Strawberry Crème Brulee